cryptoalgebra/Algebra/docs/Contracts/Farmings/AlgebraEternalFarming.md

 The nonfungible position manager with which this farming contract is compatible

 ### contract IFarmingCenter farmingCenter

+### bool isEmergencyWithdrawActivated

+Users can withdraw liquidity without any checks if active.

 ### mapping(bytes32 &#x3D;&gt; struct AlgebraEternalFarming.Incentive) incentives